meistro2k/byd-car-predelivery/seal.md

 - [ ] **Ensure air conditioning temperature is cold** - Ensure 'Auto A/C mode' setting is on "Comfort Normal" at NOT "Eco" mode.
 Have air flow directly pointing at you.
 Test at max fan and lowest temperature settings for 5 minutes.
 Some owners have reported insufficient refrigerant or leaking gassed systems.
 - [ ] **Check for interior stains** - especially on touch-sensitive surfaces like the centre console and seats.
+- [ ] **Check the Odometer** - Anything between 8km & 30km is acceptable.
+It's not a bit deal if it's slightly over.

 ### Infotainment